StoyPenny/basic-chrome-plugin/README.md

 # Personal Chrome Extension Starter Kit

-This is a collection of files for rolling out your own custom Chrome browswer extension.
-These files are super basic intentionally, only meant as a basic setup to get you started with adding HTML and CSS to any site you want in your browser.
-These are perfect for personal use in your browswer where you can easily tweak styles on any site you choose, helping you alleviate your personal annoyances when visiting those sites where something is just a little off.
+This is a collection of essential files for rolling out your own custom Chrome browser extension.
+These files are super basic intentionally, only meant as a bare bones setup to get you started with adding HTML and CSS to any site you want in your browser.
+These are perfect for personal use in your browser where you can easily tweak styles on any site you choose, helping alleviate your personal annoyances when visiting those sites where something is just a little off.

 ## Getting Started
 Download the files or fork and clone this repo locally to get started.